alexschimel/CoFFee/README.md

 ## Help

 There is no documentation yet.
-Contact the authors.
+Contact the [authors](#authors).

+## Past versions and updates

+See the [releases](https://github.com/alexschimel/CoFFee/releases) page for past released versions.

+If you want to receive notifications of future releases (recommended), you may create a github account, and on this repository click on 'Watch', then 'Custom', and choose 'Releases'.
+Verify in your GitHub settings that you are set to receive 'Watching' notifications.

+## License

 ## Authors